-If you are a Subscriber to ADInstruments teaching platform Lt, please email email@example.com to arrange execution of our Data Processing Addendum (DPA).
+If you were an existing Subscriber to ADInstruments teaching platforms Lt before 25 May 2018, please email firstname.lastname@example.org to arrange execution of our Data Processing Addendum (DPA).

 Which other organisations process customer data on behalf of ADInstruments?

-A list of ADInstruments sub-processors, and the process for appointing sub-processors is available here.
+A list of ADInstruments sub-processors is available here.

 How does ADInstruments comply with EU data export restrictions?